yumiyagawa1/Yu-TechwritingPortfolio/api-documentation/introduction.md

 The **customer pain points** I seek to address include difficulty in understanding incomplete or unclear API documentation and the challenges of navigating unstructured documentation.

 My **motivation** to improve existing API documentation include reducing developer onboard time, increasing API adoption, and minimizing support requests.

+**User feedback**: The improvements showcased in this section reflect are shaped by developer feedback.
+To further enhance these revisions, please reach out with any additional feedback or points of confusion.